aurbroszniowski/Rainfall-core/README.md

 Build the project
 -----------------
-Rainfall is supported on Java 7, 8 and 9
+Rainfall is supported on Java 8 and higher
 ```maven
   mvn clean install
 ```